Why Animated Video is the Best Strategy for Your Social Media

 One of the major advantages of using animation for your social media channels is that it is less expensive than live videos.
 Video production would involve spending thousands of dollars.
 Searching for a spokesperson, actors, shooting and cutting the film.
 Instead, you just need a fraction of this effort to create a perfect animated explainer video.

-Here Are Some Animation Makers to Get You Started
+Here Are Some Animated Video Tools to Get You Started

 Animatron: a great free online animation maker.
 It allows you to create own animations from scratch.
 It is also possible to use hundreds of pre-animated objects available in the Market.
 The cool part about the tool is that it uses the cutting-edge HTML5 technology.
 So animations created in it will play on any device and any browser.